 The organization maintains a written list or file of community resources with experience responding to the needs of neglected, abused, or exploited adults.

-Interpretation: The organization should have readily available contacts with law enforcement agencies, providers of legal, medical, and mental health services, domestic violence organizations, financial institutions, and community organizations.
+Interpretation: The organization should have readily available contacts with law enforcement agencies; providers of legal, medical, and mental health services; domestic violence organizations; financial institutions; and community organizations.

 FPAPS 7.05

-The organization conducts in-person visits once a month, at a minimum, or more frequently depending on the needs of and risk to the individual to:
+The organization conducts planned or unannounced, in-person visits at least once a month, or more frequently depending on the individual’s needs and risk factors to:

 assess safety and well-being;